-As the legs are supported, you can isolate the arm motions while learning the new swimming stroke and only use a small flutter kick or no kick at all.
+As the legs are supported, you can isolate the arm movements while learning the new swimming stroke and only use a small flutter kick or no kick at all.

 For example, see how to use a pull buoy while learning the sidestroke.

 Pull buoys are often touted as training devices to help improve upper body strength and balance in the water, especially when combined with swim paddles.

 A few years ago, I had an ankle injury which took several months to heal.
 During that time, I resorted to swimming front crawl with a pull buoy to avoid using my injured foot and straining the ankle.

 Often, swimmers that have bad balance (meaning that their legs and hips drop in the water) use a pull buoy to compensate.

-If you need to improve balance, practice these swimming drills to learn how to keep your hips and legs up while swimming freestyle (or backstroke).
+If you need to improve balance, practice these swimming drills to learn how to keep your hips and legs up while swimming front crawl (or backstroke).

 The pull buoy will keep your arm very close to the water surface while the shoulders will drop deeper in the water.
 This unnecessarily strains the shoulders.

-If you use pull buoys to help you isolate your arm motions while learning a new swim stroke, you should be fine.
+If you use pull buoys to help you isolate your arm movements while learning a new swim stroke, you should be fine.